andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 ## What was happening?

 With the `LIMIT 1` in the query, as soon as PostgreSQL found any match, there was an "early return."
-There was no need to access additional pages of data.
+There was no need to access additional rows in pages.

-With that in mind, how does that translate to the "Rows Removed by Filter" values?

 When supplying `name_code` values from earlier inserted rows, in earlier pages, we’d see smaller values for "Rows Removed by Filter."

 For `name_code` values "late" in the insertion order, many more rows were removed before finding a match.

-We could see this in the planner output as many more pages/buffers were accessed.
+We could confirm this in the planner output by observing greater numbers of buffers accessed.

 ## Performance details